 Breach of Duty

-Then, the patient must prove that the hospital or doctor breached that duty by failing to conform to the standard of care that is acceptable in the medical profession.
+You must then prove the hospital or doctor breached that duty by failing to conform to the standard of care that is acceptable in the medical profession.
+This breach of the duty of care can be caused by negligent actions, willfully malicious actions, or a failure to act in a way that is consistent with established professional standards.

-As a proximate, or legal, cause, the injury must have been foreseeable to the defendant.
+To prove a proximate, or legal, cause, you must show the injury was reasonably foreseeable.
 In some jurisdictions, the doctor or hospital will also be held liable if their conduct was a substantial factor in causing the patient’s injury.

 Among the economic damages are medical expenses, lost earnings, loss of future earnings, and pain and suffering.
-The non-economic damages consist of physical and psychological harm.
+The non-economic damages consist of physical and psychological harm that cannot be directly quantified, such as emotional anguish and reduced quality of life.

-How do You know if You Have a Valid Medical Malpractice Case?
+How do You Know if You Have a Valid Medical Malpractice Case in Fort Lauderdale?

 Usually, the standard that is used to determine if a doctor was negligent is whether a competent doctor would have rendered the same type of care under similar circumstances.

 You have a valid claim if the medical error committed by your doctor represents a breach of that standard of care and thus, rises to the level of medical malpractice.
-In order to prove medical malpractice, the victim must show that the doctor exhibited negligence with respect to the diagnosis or treatment of your condition.
+In order to prove medical malpractice, you must show the doctor exhibited negligence with respect to the diagnosis or treatment of your condition.

 Medical malpractice can include: